Textbook Used: Longman Academic Writing Series

 Authentic Material to Supplement Textbook: 15-minute Video Humans Need Not Apply

-This lesson uses the video below to teach about argumentative essay writing, expose students to authentic listening material, and create interest in the writing assignment.
+With high school students in a mixed-level TEFL / TESOL environment, English teachers need to devise a lesson plan that engages the fluent students without alienating the lower level students.
+This ESL lesson uses a 15-minute video to teach about argumentative essay writing, expose students to authentic material, and create interest in the writing assignment.

 Using Authentic Material

 By grade 12, there is a heavy focus on analytical reading and writing skills.
 The expectation of the high-level students and school boards is for English teachers to provide substantive reading content and writing practice to complement the academic reading/writing textbooks.